 What is Soil Health?

-The Idaho Soil Health Assessment Card developed by the Natural Resources Conservation Service (NRCS) defines Soil Health as the continued capacity of a soil to function.
+The Wyoming Soil Health Assessment Card developed by the Natural Resources Conservation Service (NRCS) defines Soil Health as the continued capacity of a soil to function.
 Healthy soils support plants, animals and humans by:

 - cycling nutrients